 GEO4014 – Basin Analysis - Scientific Writing, Presentation and Field Course

-This course shares its lectures with GEO4012 – Scientific Writing and Presentation.
+The course shares its lectures with GEO4012 – Scientific Writing and Presentation

-- how to prepare and present scientific data orally
+- prepare and present your master's project orally

-- how to collect and analyze outcrop data
+- collect and analyse structural and stratigraphic outcrop data

 - undertake independent scientific work, from formulating a hypothesis to acquiring and processing data as evidence